Courses and Syllabi

-Principles of Professional Writing, 2017-present (online).
+Principles of Professional Writing, 2017-2018 (online).
 Introduce students to critical practices of professional writing and develop students’ skills for ethical, logical, structural, rhetorical, and grammatical dimensions of writing.

 Qualitative Methods in Communication Research (Independent Study), 2017-present (online).
 Guide graduate students in professional writing through research design and methodological choices in pursuit of their individual research inquiries.